 On the plaintiffs’ side, Brent Perry negotiated a favorable confidential settlement for a family that was the victim of real estate fraud by the family’s real estate agent in connection with the sale of their 12,000 square foot home in Thornton v.
 Martha Turner Properties.

-Although many Houston business owners believe they will never be victims of business fraud, the reality is that business fraud is all too common and victims will need an experienced lawyer.
+Although many Houston business owners believe they will never fall victim to business fraud, the reality is that business fraud is all too common and victims will need an experienced lawyer.
 Allegations of fraud are very serious and can sometimes include criminal charges, so if you suspect you are victim of fraud, or have been accused of fraud, it is important to immediately engage the help of experienced Houston business fraud attorneys.
-Burford Perry attorneys are well-versed in the complexities of high-stakes business fraud claims and regularly handle such cases.
+Burford Perry’s lawyers are well-versed in the complexities of high-stakes business fraud claims and regularly handle such cases.

-Business fraud occurs when an individual or a business intentionally deceives another individual or business for financial gain.
-More specifically, fraud occurs when the following five elements transpire: (1) the false representation of an important fact, (2) which was made by a party (3) who knew that the representation was false or who made the representation recklessly without knowledge of the truth (4) with the intention of convincing another party to make a decision based on the false representation, (5) which causes the decisive party to suffer damages.
+Business fraud occurs when an individual or business intentionally deceives another for financial gain.
+More specifically, fraud occurs when the following five elements transpire: (1) the false representation of an important fact, (2) which was made by a party, (3) who knew that the representation was false or who made the representation recklessly without knowledge of the truth, (4) with the intention of convincing another party to make a decision based on the false representation, and (5) which causes the deceived party to suffer damages.

 Unfortunately, sometimes it is impossible to avoid becoming a victim of business fraud.
 Once you believe you have been injured by fraud, it is important to act promptly to protect your interests.
-Preserving all your communications with the other party and gathering documentation regarding the underlying transaction as well as the injury to you or your business will be critical to your recovery.
+Conversely, allegations of fraud can cause business assets to be frozen, production to come to a complete stop, and even shut down an entire company.
+In either case, preserving your communications with the other party and gathering documentation regarding the underlying transaction as well as the injury to you or your business will be critical.
 Moreover, it is important to engage an experienced business trial lawyer like the attorneys at Burford Perry who can advise you on your next move.

 The attorneys at Burford Perry have more than 55 years of combined experience handling business fraud cases.
 With degrees in accounting and economics and backgrounds in finance, accounting, and business ownership, our attorneys bring a skill set to business fraud cases that few lawyers possess.
-Our attorneys will understand and evaluate your case at every stage to help protect your business and your assets.
+We will work with you to evaluate your case early on and take the necessary steps to protect your business and your assets.
 Most importantly, our lawyers have the experience and prior success rate needed to try your case and win when negotiation fails to produce acceptable results.
-If you believe you have been a victim of business fraud, contact Burford Perry to learn about your legal options in a consultation.
+If you believe you have been a victim of business fraud, contact Burford Perry to learn about your legal options.